WERZworld/TechnicalTestTasks/WERZ/README.md

 1. Check out [existing app](https://apps.apple.com/ma/app/werz-the-good-life/id1425626243) (demo / qwerty123)
 2. Complete a technical test task;
 2. Commit your code into a **private** GitHub repository
-3. Invite roman@werz.at, danylo@werz.at as collaborators to that repository.
+3. Invite roman@werz.at as collaborators to that repository.

 ## Must-haves